 Not only does this story of the Virgin’s statue have a non-Christian antecedent, tales of living statues other than the Virgin Mary have historically existed in abundance.

-When I was a child, growing up in the 1960s and ’70s, one of my favourite films was the 1963 classic, Jason and the Argonauts, the adventures on screen of the eponymous adventurer and his band of heroes.
-Based on the Greek epic poem, Argonautica, 3rd century BC, the film recounts the dangerous voyage of Jason and the Argonauts to the remote kingdom of Colchis to retrieve the fleece of a winged ram with golden hair, symbol of authority and kingship.
-Along the way they battle hybrids and monsters, including Talos, a bronze colossus, created by Zeus (or, in some versions, on Zeus’ orders) to protect Crete from invaders.
+The Greek epic poem, Argonautica, 3rd century BCE, tells of the dangerous voyage of Jason and the Argonauts to the remote kingdom of Colchis to retrieve the fleece of a winged ram with golden hair, symbol of authority and kingship.
+Along the way they battle hybrids and monsters, including Talos, a bronze colossus, created by Zeus (or, in some versions, created on Zeus’ orders) to protect Crete from invaders.
 Talos had life through his ichor, the fluid that is the blood of gods and immortals in Greek mythology.
-Talos’ ichor was a single vein of molten lead, which ran from his neck to his ankles, kept within by a bronze peg in his ankle.
-In the scene from Jason and the Argonauts, this bronze peg which kept in Talos’ ichor was also his vulnerability and downfall, as many will remember from the 1963 film, Jason and the Argonauts.
+Talos’ ichor was a single vein of molten lead which ran through his bronze body, kept within by a bronze peg in his ankle.
+This bronze peg was his vulnerability and downfall, as many will remember from the 1963 film, Jason and the Argonauts.

 The detail of the young man so enchanted by the beautiful carving that he immediately fell in love with her and lost interest in all human women is repeated in CSM 42.
 It is a constant feature of Marian statues in the Cantigas that they are irresistibly beautiful to the faithful.